 1776: Fifty years of limited growth

-A drawing by J Schumacher dated 1776 shows that the village has grown very little in the preceding half century.
-Plein Street has become an avenue of oaks, Dorp Street has many more houses, the Braak is becoming divined to the east by means of Bird Street, then just a wagon track, and to the south the “new mill” (c.
+A drawing by J Schumacher dated 1776 shows that the village had grown very little in the preceding half century.
+Plein Street has became an avenue of oaks, Dorp Street had more houses, the Braak is became defined to the east by means of Bird Street, then just a wagon track, and to the south the “new mill” (c.
 1750).
 The year after the drawing was made the Company erected a Powder Magazine on the western boundary of the Braak and so this village green began to take shape.

 1776-1817: Faster development

-After 1776 growth was accelerated, but in 1803 a second great fire damaged or destroyed something like forty houses.
+After 1776 growth accelerated, but in 1803 a second great fire damaged or destroyed something like forty houses.
 Fortunately repair and re-erection soon took place.
-An alteration in building style becomes apparent in an attempt to reduce fire hazard by doing away with the thatched roofs, and in accordance with the fashion of the time many a one-time gabled house was given a second story (e.g. Grosvenor House).
+An alteration in building style becomes apparent in this time, in an attempt to reduce fire hazard by doing away with thatched roofs, and in accordance with the fashion of the time many a one-time gabled house was given a second story (e.g. Grosvenor House).

-Growth during the forty years 1776-1861 is clearly shown when we look at the detailed map made by the suveyor WF Hertzog.
-Houses have filled up many an empty block; the old churchyard abondoned since 1710 was sub-divided and offered as plots in 1783; the same happened to the garden of the parsonage bordered by Church, Bird, Dorp and Andringa Streets.
-The contours of the centre village were now established : they form roughly an oblong beside the Eerste River: Dorp Street and Alexander Street (if it were lengthened to join Van Ryneveld Street) from the two long sides, the two short sides being Drostdy and Market Streets.
-The Avenue (” Die Laan”) with its oak trees is marked on the map andthe Brak is already a well-defined village green framed in a double row of oaks.
-Van Ryneveld Street, also with its oaks, is shown running as far as where Victoria Road now crosses it.
+Growth during the forty years 1776-1861 is clearly shown when we look at the detailed map drafted by the surveyor, WF Hertzog.
+Houses filled up many an empty block; the old churchyard abandoned since 1710 was sub-divided and offered as plots in 1783; the same happened to the garden of the parsonage bordered by Church, Bird, Dorp and Andringa Streets.
+The contours of the central village were now established.
+They form roughly an oblong shape next to the Eerste River: Dorp Street and Alexander Street (if it were lengthened to join Van Ryneveld Street) form the two long sides, the two short sides being Drostdy and Market Streets.
+The Avenue (” Die Laan”) with its oak trees is indicated on the map and the Braak is already a well-defined village green framed with a double row of oaks.
+Van Ryneveld Street, also lined with oaks, is shown running as far as where Victoria Road now crosses it.

 1859: The Hager map – new development

 In this year the Town Council had a new plan of Stellenbosch drawn up with the object of selling off more building sites.
-The old village has obviously grown very little: a few open sites of 1817 are now built upon in Dorp, Herte and Bird Streets, in which rows of semi-detached houses are sonto be seen.
+The old village has obviously grown very little: a few open sites of 1817 are now built on in Dorp, Herte and Bird Streets, in which rows of semi-detached houses are seen.
 A few interesting buildings date from this period: the Neethling parsonage (1859) built as the vista-end of Dorp Street; Devonshire House (c.
-1851); the Rhenish Church (1823, enlarged in 1840); St. Mary’s Church (1852) and the Lutheran Churn ( 1853).
-All these buildings still stand, except the “Old Parsonage”.
-The intention of the Town Council was to encourage settlement to develop away form the long stretch of fertile land along the banks of the Eerste River, out of the dry northern “plain” in the region of the present Du Toit Station.
+1851); the Rhenish Church (1823, enlarged in 1840); St. Mary’s Church (1852) and the Lutheran Church ( 1853).
+All these buildings still exist, except the “Old Parsonage”.
+The intention of the Town Council was to encourage settlement to develop away from the long stretch of fertile land along the banks of the Eerste River, out of the dry northern “plain” in the region of the present Du Toit Station.
 This plan did not really succeed; what did happen was the erection of long rows of semi-detached houses, so that the character of the streets here was quite unlike that of the old village with its huge gardens and shady trees.
-This are is at present being developed, except for the section of Van Ryneveld Street between Merriman Avenue and Banhoek Road, which has been restored to recreate a typical street scene.

 Back to the river bank

-Towards the end of the nineteenth cenury the town began to revert to its old pattern of growth and to develop along the fertile land near the river, east of Drostdy Street, in the are between The Avenue and Van Riebeeck Street.
-In the one direction this stretched towards Mostertsdrift and in the other down towards Stellenbosch Station.
+Towards the end of the nineteenth century the town began to revert to its old pattern of growth and to develop along the fertile land near the river, east of Drostdy Street, in the area between The Avenue and Van Riebeeck Street.
+In the one direction this stretched towards Mostertsdrift and in the other, down towards Stellenbosch Station.
 In this section of the town we still come across interesting examples of Victorian houses as well as those of the early years of this century.